By Mark A. Leon

 In the heart of the constant flow of traffic moving swiftly down Coleman Boulevard in Mount Pleasant, lies a corner coffee house on the intersection of Coleman and Broadway Street, Metto Coffee & Tea.
 Today’s single origin java offering includes a bold citrus cocoa blend and on tap for the specialty lovers is a cherry hazelnut latte.
 After you are settled by the fragrant aroma of warm and tingling coffee, the welcoming culture will sweep you away.

 Metto, doesn’t just look for a barista with the skill of creating the perfect latte or espresso.
 They seek out artists who embody warmth and genuine passion for the creative canvas of the mug.
-Rarely will you order a foamed drink without a leave, smile or other artistic signature brimming over the top.
+Rarely will you order a foamed drink without a leaf, smile or other artistic signature brimming over the top.
 Before your wallet has exited your pocket, you are greeted with a hello and a smile from the entire staff.
-This is not masked hospitality, but a genuine connection to the customer.
+This is not masked hospitality, but a genuine connection to the customer and that is why the loyalty factor is so high.

 There is a warmth the goes on inside the walls of this intimate coffee shop which offers only six tables and two lounge chairs on the inside and five tables and a bench on the outside.
 Ordained on the walls are flyers for events from yoga to ballet, music to art.
 The local decor is highlighted with featured artist paintings or photography.
 An inviting penetration of the local arts scene throughout.